Classification of qubit cellular automata on hypercubic lattices

-The support algebras allow for tracking how the image of an algebra is distributed within the algebra of its neighborhood.
-If the images of two algebras $\alpha(\cA_{\Lambda_1}),\, \alpha(\cA_{\Lambda_2})$ commute over a region $\Omega$, the respective support algebras on that region will likewise commute~\cite{GNVW} $\left[ \cS^{\Lambda_1}_{\Omega},\, \cS^{\Lambda_2}_{\Omega}\right]=0$.
-This is the crucial property that, along with translation invariance, enables for the classification of the permissible configurations of support algebras on the neighborhood of a cell.
-For instance, for $\Z^2$, (up to permutations of the neighboring sites) we have
+Support algebras allow for tracking how the image of an algebra distributes within its neighborhood.
+If the images of two algebras $\alpha(\cA_{\Lambda_1}),\, \alpha(\cA_{\Lambda_2})$ commute over a region $\Omega$, the respective support algebras on that region will likewise commute $[ \cS^{\Lambda_1}_{\Omega},\, \cS^{\Lambda_2}_{\Omega}]=0$~\cite{GNVW}.
+This is the crucial property that, along with translation invariance, enables for the classification of the admissible configurations of support algebras on the neighborhood of a cell.
+For instance, for $\Z^2$ we proved that either